gfx-rs/wgpu/examples/src/big_compute_buffers/README.md

 const MAX_BUFFER_SIZE: u64 = 1 << 27; // 134_217_728 // 134MB
 const MAX_DISPATCH_SIZE: u32 = (1 << 16) - 1; // 65_535
 ```

+Note:
+- Large buffers can fail to allocate due to fragmentation issues.
+- Working with large buffers is not always ideal, you should also see the pagination example to see if that approach suits your needs better.

 ## To Run
 ```sh